 Door intercoms and access systems can be a particularly high-traffic area of buildings and offer a huge potential for cross-contamination if they are used by people carrying an infection or virus.
 Once further entrants to the building have picked up the virus from the intercom on their hands, they can begin to spread it around the many other surfaces in the building, such as lift buttons, door handles and kitchen surfaces.

 Akuvox have created an innovative solution to this problem with their R29C Smart IP intercom, which allows users to gain access to a building without physically touching the intercom device.

 We’ve become used to facial recognition software in smartphones - and Akuvox have made use of similar technology to create their highly secure contactless intercom with hands-free face recognition authentication.
 Anyone whose identity is recorded in the system’s database can simply stand in front of the device to automatically gain access through the door or gateway - with no need to press buttons, dial keypads or scroll through the phonebook.

 For further contactless access options, the Akuvox R29 hands-free intercom range also offers additional authentication methods in the form of RFID - through access cards and keyfobs - and Bluetooth authentication through authorised smartphones.

 It’s clear that technology such as this is a vital part of future-proofing new buildings to help combat the spread of viruses and infection - whether they be COVID-19 or regular seasonal bugs, colds and flu.
-The Akuvox R29 contactless Intercoms offer an important opportunity to lessen the transmission of viruses, helping to keep residents, workers and visitors to a building safe and well.
+The Akuvox R29 contactless Intercoms offer an important element of a COVID-secure contactless pathway to lessen the transmission of viruses, helping to keep residents, workers and visitors to a building safe and well.

 The latest addition to the Akuvox R29 Smart Intercom series - the R29C-B - is targetted squarely at the post- COVID-19 'new normal' to further reduce the spread of diseases and viruses such as coronavirus.